What is a Quantum Developer, Anyway?05 Jan 2020

 While there’s thankfully quite a range of good content out there to help you get started, it can still be hard to get a feeling for what it’s like to actually be a quantum developer.
 As I talk to people at the bar, in carpools, on Twitter, at conferences, and the like, saying that I work on quantum computing can be a bit of a conversation killer; sure quantum computing is cool, but what do I do?
 With this post, I’d like help to demystify things a little bit by talking about what quantum development is like for me as I go about my day.

 But first because everyone’s path to quantum development looks different, a little bit about myself can provide some helpful context.
-I’m Chris Granade, a research software development engineer in the Quantum System group at Microsoft.
+I’m Cassandra Granade, a research software development engineer in the Quantum System group at Microsoft.
 Before that, I did a triple-major at the University of Alaska Fairbanks, a Masters degree at the Perimeter Institute, a PhD at the Institute for Quantum Computing, and a postdoc at the University of Sydney.
 Needless to say, learning about quantum computing has been a bit of a thing for me throughout much of my life.
 In my spare time, I’m as liable to be shitposting surreal memes, planning a World of Darkness tabletop campaign, or taking our adorable puppy for a walk to one of Seattle’s surprisingly numerous dog-friendly breweries.

 insert pun here

 Given that, one might think I spend all day buried in obscure journal papers, nose-deep in a pen-and-paper calculation, or scrawling at a chalkboard.
 While those are all completely valid and useful ways of working on quantum computing, I’ve tried my hand at them and found that at least for myself, there are other ways I can contribute.